 That is our 10 minute badminton specific warm-up which can be done in a small space with no equipment!
 We have recently made an updated version of this on our YouTube channel if you would like to see all of the exercises performed in one video.
 Here is the link – https://youtu.be/MTX-CAy0WRY

 There are still some more elements of a warm up that we would do.

 We would usually do some quick reaction training with a tennis ball.
 We would then go through some more dynamic stretches that we feel help our body even more.

-Finally we would make sure we have a very good knock up.
+Finally, we would make sure we have a very good on-court warm-up.
 This is the skill rehearsal, which forms the final part of the good sports warm-up that we outlined at the start.
 The length of this and the exact routines to go through may depend on the court space you have access to and also may be determined by how much you have been playing that day!